shinout/termcolor/README.md

     var tc = require("termcolor").define();
     // remember to call define(), which defines methods under "console" object.

+    // var tc = require("termcolor").define;
+    // this is the same as define(), as termcolor internally use Object.defineProperty's getter/setter.

 #### the simplest usage ####
     console.green("this is green"); // displays "this is green" with green color to STDOUT console.cyan({hoge: "foobar"}, "multi args?
 N.P.");